Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/55-GeneratorReference.md

 A string field has the following properties in addition to the common [abstract string field](#abstract-string-field) settings:

+* **bic** - A boolean specifying whether this field represents a BIC (business identifier code) or not.
+Default value is `false`.
+Only applicable for the 1.4 target core version.
 * **country** - A boolean specifying whether this field represents a country code or not.
 Default value is `false`.
 If set to `true` a country selector is used in [edit pages](#edit-action).
 For the output in [view](#view-action) and [display](#display-action) templates an output modifier is used to display the full country name instead of the unreadable country code.
 * **creditCard** - A boolean to specify whether this field represents a credit card number or not.
 Default value is `false`.
 Only applicable for the 1.4 target core version.
 * **currency** - A boolean to specify whether this field represents a 3-letter ISO 4217 currency name or not.
 Possible example values are `USD` or `EUR`.
 Default value is `false`.
 Only applicable for the 1.4 target core version.
 In [edit forms](#edit-action) it will be rendered as a country selector.